pankajkarman/extpar/doc/README.compile_run.md

 This script fetches all required libraries and tools, compiles and installs in $HOME/local.gcc.

-### Compilation
+### Cloning from GitHub

-Since Version 5.4 Extpar follows the configure/make/make install paradigm of providing executables.
-Furthermore, out-of-source builds are supported.
 Because of the embedded submodule CDI in Extpar, please clone Extpar from GitHub the following:

 * git clone --recursive git@github.com:C2SM-RCM/extpar.git
 * git submodule update

-Next step is to create a configure wrapper script to ease the configure process.
-For now we provide scripts for all machines listed below.
-Instead of *make* one can also use *make -j 4* for a faster compilation.

-#### On the CSCS machines

-##### Piz Daint
-Run configure.daint.gcc
+### Compilation
+Since Version 5.4, Extpar is built with an autotool based build-system.
+This has been necessary to accomodate for the additional C source code files and newly required libraries.

+Note the classical configure option --prefix=*path_to_installation_directory* This is quite usefull for clean installations.

+There are two options to compile Extpar:

+#### In-source build
+./configure.*hostname.compiler*
 source modules.env
 make
-##### Kesch

-Since Extpart Version 5.4, Kesch is no longer supported.

-##### Tsa
-Run configure.tsa.gcc
+make install

+#### Out-of-source build
+mkdir build-*my_self_defined_note*
+cd build-*my_self_defined_note*
+*path_to_the_extpar_installation*/configure.*hostname.compiler*
 source modules.env
 make
-#### On the DKRZ machine mistral
-Run configure.mistral.*your_compiler*, where *your_compiler* can be gcc, intel or nag
-source modules.env
-make
+make install

 #### Restart build from scratch
 make distclean

+#### Configure for new machines
+The first step in creating a new machine setup is to take one of the existing configure wrapper scripts and adapt it to your local environment.
+The scripts are called configure.*hostname.compiler*.

 ### Run
 Some runscript examples are available under /run_scripts.
 Just adapt them to your needs!

 ### Check
 1. that you haven't got any error message at runtime,
 2. that you got a file in NetCDF format (.nc), and
 3. in case of use with cosmo that Int2lm is able to read these 2 files